-Neurotransmitter Profile includes measuring the molecules of dopamine, serotonin, noradrenaline, adrenaline, gamma-aminobutyric acid (GABA), and glutamic acid in a urine sample.
+The neurotransmitter profile includes measuring the molecules of dopamine, serotonin, noradrenaline, adrenaline, gamma-aminobutyric acid (GABA), and glutamic acid in a urine sample.

-What diseases are associated with neurotransmitters imbalances?
+What diseases are associated with neurotransmitter imbalances?

 Disorders in the balance of neurotransmitters are involved in various diseases and pathological conditions such as:

 - Impulsive behavior

 - Amnesia and memory disorders

 What does neurotransmitter testing include?